home-assistant/developers.home-assistant/docs/frontend_development.md

 ### Getting the code

-First step is to fork the [home-assistant frontend repository][hass-frontend] and add the upstream remote.
+The first step is to fork the [frontend repository][hass-frontend] and add the upstream remote.
 You can place the forked repository anywhere on your system.

 ```shell
 $ git clone git@github.com:YOUR_GIT_USERNAME/frontend.git